 We can help you plan for and stay in your home.
-Cathy Pope, our Certified Aging in Place Specialist, understands Sustainable home and independent living solutions.
+Our Certified Aging in Place Specialist understands Sustainable home and independent living solutions.
 From Langhorne to Warminster, from Solebury to Yardley, Cathy incorporates the principles of universal design into our projects so that form, function, beauty and accessibility are harmonious.

 Age in Place Bathroom Remodeling

 No matter what your current situation, we can show you how your home can be adapted for persons with diminished abilities.
 People with physical challenges sometimes don’t know how to change their home or select a contractor.
 Whether it’s a walk-in shower with a shower bench, grab bars, non-slip floors or dozens of other design solutions, we can customize a solution specific to your circumstances.
 Are you an aging homeowner in Mercer County?
-Cathy Pope is our Universal Design specialist that has had the pleasure of working with clients in Hamilton, Lawrenceville, & Princeton, N.J.
+We have had the pleasure of working with clients in Hamilton, Lawrenceville, & Princeton, N.J.
 You will be able to remain comfortable, safe, and function independently in your own familiar surroundings.

 What is "Universal Design?"